-The BA in digital culture equips students with the technical skills to create computational media and the cultural skills to know when or why to apply them.
+The BA program in digital culture equips students with the knowledge, abilities and technical skills they need for creating computational media.

 Students learn to create computational media and computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; and to think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in this dynamic age.

 Armed with skills and judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
-All students gain techniques to change the world and communicate using contemporary computational media, a vital power in the 21st-century.
+All students gain techniques to change the world and communicate using contemporary computational media, a vital power in the 21st century.
 Some go on to invent fresh techniques.

-Digital Culture (Theatre) (BA)
+Digital Culture (Theatre), BA

 Find and apply for relevant scholarships.